AshleyScirra/babel-plugin-minify-mangle-properties/README.md

 `debugSuffix`
 String of a suffix to use in debug mode.
 For example if set to `xyz`, then `foo` will instead mangle to `_$foo$xyz_`.

+`randomise`
+Boolean to randomise the sequence of characters used when generating mangled names.
+Defaults to off.
+When enabled it makes the build non-deterministic, so building the same source twice will use completely different names each time (but not longer or shorter names, just different character choices).
+This can be a useful obfuscation property.

 ## Conflicts with other plugins
 More than one Babili plugin transform string properties to identifiers, i.e. `o["foo"] -> o.foo`.
 If this is done before the property mangler sees it, it will be mangled anyway, even though it was written with the intent to not be mangled.